mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Submit via your Box folder.
 You are welcome, but not required to post to your website.
 * 300-500 words.
 * Address the following:
   * What have you learned?
   * What has been challenging?
   * How has your relationship with technology changed?
+What about your conception of data?
   * What would you have done differently?
   * What new strategies will you try in the next unit?